Permian Basin • West Texas SCADA

 How much does SCADA monitoring cost in the Permian Basin?

-Merobix pricing is custom-quoted for your operation — a flat, all-inclusive subscription with no per-tag, per-client, or per-protocol fees, so adding wells to a route does not change the software cost.
-One-time gateway hardware runs $300–$800 per site.
-Traditional per-server SCADA architectures cost far more at Permian well counts because every additional site adds licensing and IT maintenance cost.
+Merobix pricing is custom-quoted to your operation and flat once scoped - a single all-inclusive subscription with no per-tag, per-client, or per-protocol fees, so adding wells to a route does not change the software cost.
+One-time gateway hardware is typically a few hundred dollars per site.
 Use the Merobix ROI calculator to compare against your current gauge-run and downtime costs, then request a quote for your exact well count.

 See Your Wells on One Dashboard